darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 view: darkroom, tethering, map, print
 ---

-The filmstrip can be used to quickly switch between images in the darkroom.
+The filmstrip can be used to quickly switch between images.
 The images shown are the same as those displayed in the lighttable view and are defined by the currently-selected collection.

 ![filmstrip](./filmstrip/filmstrip.png)